Pittville Pump Room

 Feeding ducks and other wildfowl: a coin-operated dispenser for healthy feed

-During 2016 we worked closely with Cheltenham Borough Council to create the play area in Pittville Park.
-Our successful fundraising meant that the full plan was implemented in one go.
+In 2016 the Friends of Pittville worked closely with Cheltenham Borough Council to create a new play area and to refurbish the aviaries.
+FoP helped with the fundraising and that meant that the full plan was implemented in one go.
 The play area is hugely popular for young families and is extremely well-maintained and services by Cheltenham Borough Council.
-At the time of writing in early 2023, we are planning more improvements on the planting side, with sensory beds featuring between the play area and the birdhouses.

 Green Flag and Green Heritage status for Pittville Park

-Friends of Pittville played a major role in supporting Cheltenham Borough Council’s successful application for Green Flag status and Green Heritage Site accreditation for Pittville Park, which was awarded in July 2016 and then again in 2022.
+Friends of Pittville played a major role in supporting Cheltenham Borough Council’s successful application for Green Flag status and Green Heritage Site accreditation for Pittville Park, which was awarded in July 2016 and has been again in subsequent years.

 Our project to refurbish Pittville Gates earned a Civic Award from Cheltenham Civic Society in April 2016.
 You can read all about the Pittville Gates project here.